mzckawa/learning_c/worksheet1/notes.md

 Updates on October 7th's notes.
 Be careful when dealing with pointers.
 If you forget to put * before the pointer, you will end up changing the memory address, not the value located at this address!

+Malloc -> allocates memory; returns the address found - if it doesn't find any memory space available, it returns "null" Calloc -> malloc() + memset() - allocates and initizalizes Realloc -> reallocates memory; it brings the dynamicity to memory allocation Free -> to free up space in the allocated memory (it targets the "head" of the vector).
+Don't forget about it!

+Good practices:

+- use "free" whenerver there is dynamic allocation
+- verify all allocations and reallocations
+- use auxiliary pointer to reallocaye
+- declare pointer as null